-Medics despair as France’s ‘third way’ virus strategy flails
+Hospital workers despair as France’s virus strategy flails

 Macron’s refusal to order a lockdown frustrates people like Sarah Amhah, visiting her 67-year-old mother in the Amiens ICU.

 “They’ve managed this badly all along,” she said, recalling government missteps a year ago around masks and tests and decrying logistical challenges around getting a vaccine for elderly relatives.
-While she’s still proud of France’s world-renowned health care system, she’s ashamed of her government.
+While she’s still proud of France’s world-renowned health care system, she’s not proud of her government.
 “How can we trust them?”

 Pollsters note growing public frustration in recent days with the government’s hesitancy to crack down, and the potential impact of Macron’s current decisions on next year’s presidential campaign landscape.

+Government officials argue that softer restrictions are more likely to be respected.
+Instead of lockdowns, Macron told his ministers he’s focusing on the “speed race” to get the French population vaccinated.

+Yet officials from the World Health Organization on Thursday bemoaned the slow pace of vaccinations in European countries like France, saying they have been “unacceptably slow” and risk prolonging the pandemic.

-Macron last week defended his decision not to confine the country Jan.
+Macron last week defended his decision not to confine the country on Jan.
 29, a moment epidemiologists say could have been a turning point in France’s battle to prevent surge No. 3.
 “There won’t be a mea culpa from me.
 I don’t have remorse and won’t acknowledge failure,” he said.

-Instead of emulating European neighbors whose strategies are bringing infections down — like Britain, which is now starting to open up after a firm three-month lockdown — French government officials dodge questions about the growing death toll by comparing their country to places where the situation is even worse.
+Instead of emulating European neighbors whose strategies appear to be bringing infections down, French government officials dodge questions about the growing death toll by comparing their country to places where the situation is even worse.

 At the Amiens ICU, things are already bad enough.

-“We have the impression that the population is doing the opposite of what they should be doing,” nurse Sannier said, before heading off on her rounds.
+“We have the impression that the population is doing the opposite of what they should be doing,” said Sannier, the nurse’s aide, before heading off on her rounds.
 “And we have the feeling we are working for nothing.”

 Intern Oussama Nanai acknowledged that the drumbeat of grim virus numbers has left many people feeling numb, and he urged everyone to visit an ICU to put a human face to the figures.